A height-based metaconcept for rooted tree balance and its implications for the $B_1$ index: Acknowledgments

 \section{Acknowledgments}

 The authors wish to thank Sophie Kersting for various discussions and helpful insights.
+They also thank the handling editor and reviewer for their helpful comments.
 Parts of this material are based upon work supported by the National Science Foundation under Grant No. DMS-1929284 while MF and KW were in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Theory, Methods, and Applications of Quantitative Phylogenomics semester program.